raqpoletto/stox-navbar-askphill/README.md

 This project is adapted to mobile only

-## Available Scripts

-In the project directory, you can run:

-# To check de deployment click on the link below
+## To check de deployment click on the link below

 (https://raqpoletto.github.io/stox-navbar-askphill/)